 If this is my task—to rejuvenate soils, reestablish rare foods, and teach others to do the same—then who is to say it’s not just as important a fight?

-As the cicadas sing in the fruit trees that encircle bittersweet farm, Cat Bennett stands in her shed, pitting cherries.
-The family’s canine friend Spark observes the process attentively, occasionally cheering on Cat’s progress.
+As the cicadas sing in the fruit trees that encircle bittersweet farm, Kia Beth (zer, her) stands in her shed, pitting cherries.
+The family’s canine friend Spark observes the process attentively, occasionally cheering on Kia’s progress.
 Birds flutter in and out of the shed, on their way to visit the pigs that argue with each other just around the corner.
-While the pits melodically bounce in the tin pail, Cat tells us the story of her family’s decades long collaboration with the soil.
+While the pits melodically bounce in the tin pail, Kia tells us the story of zer family’s decades long collaboration with the soil.

 Learn about the Bennett's "diverse operation."